 The final large tax revenue for the School District is the Realty Transfer Tax, which taxes one half percent on the sale of homes in our community.
 The rates on both this tax and the Earned Income Tax rate are not able to be changed per State law.
-While homes in our community range from small starter homes, which are attractive to young families, to expansive properties, sales of homes went down 12% from the prior year due to the elimination of Federal tax relief given to new homeowners as part of the Federal stimulus package the prior year.
-This resulted in a reduction of \$161,901 in Realty Transfer Tax.
+While homes in our community range from small starter homes, which are attractive to young families, to expansive properties, sales of homes continued to be very slow due to the difficulty people face in obtaining mortgage loans.
+We did see an increase in this revenue source of \$21,264, or less than a half percent.